m4tx/discourse-login/README.md

 # discourse-login

 Simple shell script that helps getting the "Devotee" Discourse badge (for visiting a website for 365 consecutive days).
+Basically, it opens given Discourse forum using curl, signs in the user and visits specified topic.

 ## Usage